shaikhzainab/Books_Inventory_Management_System/README.md

 The three models' respective serializers—BookSerializer, StudentSerializer, and InventorySerializer—are defined in the code.

-Data can be serialised or deserialized into or out of XML or JSON formats using these serializers.
+Data can be serialised or deserialized into or out of JSON formats using these serializers.

 Additionally, the code defines a number of views that process HTTP requests using Django's generic views.
 These views are BookListCreateView, BookRetrieveUpdateDeleteView, StudentListCreateView, StudentRetrieveUpdateDeleteView, InventoryListCreateView, InventoryRetrieveUpdateDeleteView, IssueBookView, ReturnBookView, and PopularBooksView.